b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Submit your tailored resume, cover letter, and extra information!  **Guess what you're not done yet!**

  - Put a reminder in your calendar for 3 business days from now to LinkedIn message everyone you added to the Contact column.
 You should send them something to the effect of:
    - "Hey there [USE THEIR NAME]!
 My name is [YOUR NAME], I recently applied for the [XXX JOB], and am super excited about [COMPANY YYY].
-I would love to ask you a couple questions about the role/company: [INSERT YOUR GOOD, THOUGHTFUL QUESTIONS HERE]?
+I would love to ask you a couple questions about your role/company: [INSERT YOUR GOOD, THOUGHTFUL QUESTIONS HERE]?
 Thanks so much for your time!"
    - If you can get their email from their linkedin profile, send them the same stuff in an email too, but change up the text slightly so it doesn't feel spammy.
    - [Here is some supplemental advice for cold emailing people](https://www.reddit.com/r/cscareerquestionsOCE/comments/1acm703/my_guide_to_cold_emailingpitching_to_companies/)